 Successful organisations understand that in order to hit goals, they have to work together as a team.
 Whether you’re 10 or 100,000 people, every one of your employees need to be aligned.

 A clear internal communications strategy is key to engaging your workforce.
-As is a the use of a consistent and user-friendly tool that enables internal communications to reach everyone.
+As is a the use of a consistent and user-friendly tool like an internal communication app to reach everyone.

 One reason why mobile employee apps consistently return greater engagement levels than intranets is due to the familiar, personalised behavior of the app.

 The intranet requires the individual to have a reason to visit it.
-Often it’ll only work well on a desktop and often only from within your physical office.
+Often, it’ll only work well on a desktop and often only from within your physical office.
 Communication is most effective when consumed at the right time.
-For Internal Comms this might be when your people are on the bus, have some downtime at lunch or when waiting in a queue at the post office.
-All the times we currently spend on our phones—that’s why mobile employee apps trump basic intranets and ultimately lead to more effective communication company-wide.
+For Internal Comms this might be when your people are commuting on public transport, have some downtime at lunch, or when waiting in a queue at the post office.
+Think of all the times we currently spend on our phones—that’s why mobile employee apps trump basic intranets and ultimately lead to more effective communication company-wide.

-Mobile apps have personalised push notifications so users are proactively notified about relevant content.
-The information is delivered natively to a mobile device which is where your employees can always be found.
+Mobile employee apps have personalised push notifications, so users are proactively notified about relevant content.
+The information is delivered natively to a mobile device which is how most of your employees consume digital content.

 Effective internal communication is a cornerstone of any successful employee communication plan.

-Of course, the key goal is often to improve customer satisfaction.
+Of course, another key goal is often to improve customer satisfaction.
 Luckily a 2012 study showed the correlation between customer and employee satisfaction is stronger than the correlation between ibuprofen and pain relief!

 The short answer is: both.
 Whether an internal communication app is owned by HR or IT, the bottom line is that this must be a human centered project, with the needs of the employee at its heart.
-An employee app should be a central part of an effective employee engagement strategy.
+An employee engagement app should be a central part of an effective employee engagement strategy.
 The business case for the investment should be owned and championed by HR, in partnership with the business and IT.
 But this is not just another IT project.

 - An employee engagement app is feed based.
 Personalised feeds, with interactive cards, just like social media.